kadena-io/pact/docs/pact-reference.md

 #### Keyset definition {#keysetdefinition}

 [Keysets](#keysets) are customarily defined first, as they are used to specify admin authorization schemes for modules and tables.
+Definition creates the keysets in the runtime environment and stores their definition in the global keyset database.

 #### Module declaration {#moduledeclaration}